kskshaf/assrender/README.md

 - `frame_width`, `frame_height`: Actual displayed size, provide more information than `dar`&`sar`.
 Of course you need to set both parameters.

 - `dar`, `sar`: Aspect ratio, less priority than `frame_width`&`frame_height`.
 You need to set both parameters, too.

+- `set_default_storage_size`: Whether to render ASS according to storage size, default is True.
+It’s behavior is consistent with the latest libass, but it maybe show some incorrect display effects, you can see *[Fix rendering with libass to match xy-VSFilter](https://github.com/wangqr/Aegisub/pull/134)* for details.

 - `top`, `bottom`, `left`, `right`: Margins.
 They will be added to the frame size and may be negative.